lucaKnobloch/blog/README.md

 ## Welcome to the world of miracles

-I am just a person who wants to share his last experience related to AI / ML / BigData / Automation tasks
+### A blog around the topics of AI / ML / BigData / Automation tasks

+#### Idea:
+  - express experience
+  - get in touch with people

-Feel free to contact me, if you have a different opinion on articles or you want to disscuss anything from the weather to proffessional ideas.
+Feel free to contact me, if you have a different opinion on articles or you want to discuss anything from the weather to professional ideas.